rconan/PLPS/README.md

 The source code and documentation are generated from *polarLogPhaseScreen.nw* using the literate programming parser [noweb](http://www.cs.tufts.edu/~nr/noweb/).

-The source code for the CUDA kernel and the Matlab test script is generated with `noweb polarLogPhaseScreen.nw`
+The source code and documentation for the CUDA kernel and the Matlab test script is generated with `noweb polarLogPhaseScreen.nw`
-This command created 2 files: *plps.cu* and *plps.m*.
+This command created 3 files: *plps.cu*, *plps.m* and *polarLogPhaseScreen.tex*.
   In order to run the Matlab test script *plps.m*, the CUDA kernel is first compiled with `nvcc -ptx plps.cu`
 The PDF documentation is generated with
 ```
-noweave -delay -x polarLogPhaseScreen.nw > polarLogPhaseScreen.tex
 pdflatex polarLogPhaseScreen.tex
 pdflatex polarLogPhaseScreen.tex